wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

 2. Name the class QueueConnector.cs.
 Click **Add** to create the class.

 3. Now, add code that encapsulates the connection information and initializes the connection to a Service Bus queue.
-In QueueConnector.cs, add the following code, and enter values for **Namespace** (your service namespace) and **yourKey**, which is the SAS key you obtained from the [Azure portal][Azure portal] earlier.
+In QueueConnector.cs, add the following code, and enter values for **Namespace** (your service namespace) and **yourKey**, which is the SAS key you obtained from the [Azure Management Portal][Azure Management Portal] earlier.

         using System;
         using System.Collections.Generic;